Mobile App Conversion Rate: A complete guide with strategies & metrics

 What is mobile conversion rate optimization?

-Mobile conversion rate optimization (CRO) is the process of testing, measuring and improving your mobile app in order to increase the conversion rate—the rate at which users perform a desired action or conversion.
-This can mean:
+Mobile conversion rate optimization (CRO) is the process of testing, measuring and improving your mobile app.
+The goal is to increase the conversion rate—the rate at which app users perform a desired action or conversion.
+Some examples of conversion actions are:

 Mobile conversion rate: Key metrics and tools

-There’s a wide variety of mobile app metrics to help track engagement and performance.
-For CRO specifically, conversion rate is most important (shocker).
-The formula is simple: conversion rate = total conversions / total visitors.
+There’s a wide variety of mobile app metrics to help track engagement and performance in your target audience.
+For CRO specifically, average conversion rates are often considered the most important (shocker).
+The formula for mobile apps is simple: conversion rate = total conversions / total users.

-• Retention rate: The percentage of users who open your app at least once after downloading.
-It’s typically measured within a specific time frame, i.e. every month, quarter or year.
+Retention rate: The percentage of users who open your app at least once after downloading.
+It’s typically measured within a specific time frame, i.e. after the first day, then every month, quarter or year.
 Retention rate is especially important to determine frequency and levels of engagement, both of which have an impact on conversions.
+That makes retention rate a critical indicator of love, not just the infatuating download.

 There are numerous mobile analytics solutions out there to track these metrics, including Google Firebase and Apple App Analytics.

-Increasingly, teams are also leveraging more robust digital experience intelligence (DXI) platforms, which combine mobile analytics with other data sources, including product, technical performance and voice of the customer (VoC) data.
-This paints a more holistic picture and contextualizes in-app behavior within a bigger customer experience, making it easier to connect the dots with other events captured outside of traditional mobile analytics tools that may nevertheless impact conversions.
+Increasingly, teams are also leveraging more robust digital experience intelligence (DXI) platforms.
+Good examples of these combine mobile analytics with other data sources, including product, technical performance and voice of the customer (VoC) data.
+This paints a more holistic picture and contextualizes in-app behavior within a bigger customer experience.
+It makes it easier to connect the dots with other events captured outside of traditional mobile analytics tools that may nevertheless impact conversions.

 Why is mobile CRO necessary?

 Even a shiny, polished app loaded with features needs to be consistently tested and improved—more functionality also means more that can go wrong.
-The reason why mobile CRO is so critical boils down to three main reasons:
+Why mobile CRO is so critical boils down to three main reasons:

 1. Customer expectations

-If the horror film study is any indication, most users aren’t willing to suffer lackluster experiences on their phones.
-It’s also important to recognize that customers' experiences with one brand can significantly impact their expectations for another, even if it's in a completely different industry.
+With so many apps to choose from, today’s consumers are unlikely to patiently suffer lackluster experiences on their phones.
+This is especially true because finding an alternative app in the App Store or on Google Play is quick and easy.
+It’s also important to recognize that a user journey with one brand can significantly impact their expectations for another, even if it's in a completely different industry.

-Case in point: the Amazons, Ubers and Instacarts of the world have fueled the instant gratification era, where we’ve come to expect lightning-fast service and are disappointed when other companies don’t deliver.
-According to a 2022 study, nearly half of online shoppers (44%) are willing to wait a maximum of two days for delivery before canceling their order.
+Case in point: the Amazons, Ubers and Instacarts of the world have fueled the instant-gratification era, where we’ve come to expect lightning-fast service and are disappointed when other companies don’t deliver.
+According to a 2022 study, nearly half of online shoppers (44%) are only willing to wait a maximum of two days for delivery before canceling their order.

 2. Competition

 It’s hard to believe that there were just 500 apps in the iOS App Store when it launched in 2008.
-Today, over seven million apps are available, spanning both iOS and Android.
+However, as we saw earlier, millions of apps are available in the App Store and Google Play.
 Competition for time and attention has never been more fierce:

-• The average smartphone user has more than 80 apps on their phone
+The average American smartphone user has more than 80 apps on their phone

 This only intensifies the pressure for brands to consistently provide value and deliver delightful experiences, making mobile CRO a necessity.